 I was so delighted!
 With this loaf, and with the ones I par-baked and froze.
 Vanja is a European man and cannot eat a meal without bread.
 Paninis with this bread are a favourite of his.

-- 450g ( one pound) Italian bread flour (I used unbleached white)
+- 450g or one pound Italian bread flour (I used unbleached white)

-- 75g (5 tablespoons) olive oil or avocado oil
+- 75g or 5 tablespoons olive or avocado oil

 - oil for oiling